 Making The First Decisions While Emkir was talking to security, Rol called the office of Admiral Uuela.
 He got one of the Admiral's aides and proceeded to leave a message that he couldn't get to the office that day as agreed.
 But once he said his name, Rol was routed to the Admiral directly.
 When Rol explained the issue, the Admiral asked if Rol was ready to travel at the moment?
 Rol said he'd be ready in half an hour, and the Admiral said he'd take care of things.
 So, Rol needed to be ready in an hour.
 Not sure what the Admiral intended, Rol simply thanked him and the connection was cut.
 Then Rol returned to discussing a basic statement they should give the press, just to be able to move in and out of the ship.

 As Emkir finished with station security, he said he'd need to leave the ship to talk to them about providing additional protection.
 When Rol heard this, he confirmed what time Emkir was planning to start fighting his way out of the berth.
-Once he knew that, Rol revealed that he had some kind of ride coming, thanks to a certain Admiral.
+Hearing that, Rol said that he had some kind of ride coming, thanks to a certain Admiral.
 When he mentioned this, Emkir said, "Admiral, not meaning me I hope?"
 Rol said it was his friend, Admiral Uuela, and asked if Emkir might like to hitch a ride?
 Emkir thought this was a great idea, while privately wondering what his friend would be up to and what kind of show they were about to see?

 As they sat and relaxed, waiting for the show, Emkir worked on getting Rol to agree to some kind of statement to give the press at the berth about their plans.
 Rol was against stirring the pot, but accepted that they had to do something to see if it reduced the crowd.
 Rol also agreed to let Emkir say that, after due consideration, Major Kaihvos' had elected to grant one exclusive interview.
 And that they'd be accepting offers at the earliest convenience.
 When he asked Emkir's opinion, the Admiral said it sounded as if Rol was starting a bidding war, and he heartily approved.
 Rol apologized for the situation they'd been put in, due to his unwanted celebrity, but hoped it would lead to them making some good money.
 Rol also recommended they keep station security and the dock master's number handy.